5 questions to ask before buying a laptop for uni

 Not sure which laptop to take with you to uni?
 We’ll help you work out what you need and where to spend that student loan.

-First things first – are you Apple, Windows or Google?
+1. Are you Apple, Windows or Google?

 You need to figure out which operating system is best for you.
 You might have a favourite that you’ll never stray from, but if you’re not sure, here’s a quick who’s who: